wgsl-tooling-wg/wesl-spec/Imports.md

 An open process lets us find a better solution.

+# Simplicity

+This model is simple to implement and understand, even for users not familiar with languages like typescript or rust.
+It also avoids the name mangling problem in the WebGPU visible API.

 ## Preprocessor `#include <lighting.wgsl>`

-One alternative, which is common in the GLSL and C worlds, is an including mechanism which simply copy-pastes existing code.
+One close alternative, which is common in the GLSL and C worlds, is an including mechanism which simply copy-pastes existing code.
 A major upside is that this is very simple to implement.

 One drawback is that importing the same shader multiple times, which can also happen indirectly, does not work without other preprocessor features.